leondz/garak/docs/source/garak.generators.base.rst

   #.
 Otherwise, we need to assemble the outputs over multiple calls.
 There are two options here.
     #.
 Is garak running with ``parallel_attempts > 1`` configured?
 In that case, start a multiprocessing pool with as many workers as the value of ``parallel_attempts``, and have each one of these work on building the required number of generations, in any order.
     #.
 Otherwise, call ``_call_model()`` repeatedly to collect the requested number of generations.
   #.
-Strip ``None`` responses from the outputs, and return the resulting list of prompt responses.
+Return the resulting list of prompt responses.

 #. **_call_model()**: This method handles direct interaction with the model.
 It takes a prompt and an optional number of generations this call, and returns a list of prompt responses (e.g. strings) and ``None``s.
 Models may return ``None`` in the case the underlying system failed unrecoverably.
 This is the method to write model interaction code in.
 If the class' supports_multiple_generations is false, _call_model does not need to accept values of ``generations_this_call`` other than ``1``.